 “I tell patients that the jury is still out on taking collagen.
 If they pick a safe collagen product, there's probably very little harm from trying it.”

-Dr. Ohara Aivaz, a dermatologist at Cedars Sinai, said that bigger studies are needed to determine long-term effects of the supplement.
+While some reviews indicate that serious adverse events are not typically associated with collagen supplements, Dr. Ohara Aivaz, a dermatologist at Cedars Sinai, noted that bigger studies are needed to determine long-term effects of the supplement.

 Choosing the Best Collagen Supplement for You